FraunhoferIEE/curriculumagent/NOTES.md

 Fix for newer Grid2OP version(zerofix)
 --------------------------------------

-To make the agent work on newer version of grid2op every line that says
+To make the agent work on newer version of Grid2Op every line that says

     np.zeros_like(obs.rho)

 has to be replaced by

-    np.zeros_like(obs.rho, dtype=np.int)
+    np.zeros_like(obs.rho, dtype=int)

-This was tested after the fix with `Grid2Op==1.6.3`.
+This was tested after the fix with `Grid2Op==1.9.0`.

+Further, this agent was original build for the 2020 challenge, however, should now work for all Gri2Op environments.

 Teacher
 -------